NOW ACCEPTING BCBS, AETNA, CIGNA, AND UNITED HEALTHCARE INSURANCE PLANS

 Like all relationships, you and your therapist must have a good working relationship.
 Some of the factors to consider when looking for a therapist include: do they provide individualized treatment plan?
 Do you feel comfortable and heard? are your boundaries respected?
-Is your therapist working within the scope of their practice expertise? cost?
+Is your therapist working within the scope of their practice expertise?
 Do your schedules align?
-Are you making progress towards your goals?
-Does your therapist ask for your feedback?
+Are you making progress toward your goals?
+Does your therapist ask for your feedback?, etc.

 The therapeutic process seeks to meet goals established by you and your therapist, usually revolving around a specific topic(s) or complaint(s).
 Participating in therapy may include benefits such as the resolution of presenting problem(s), as well as improved intrapersonal and interpersonal relationships.
 The therapeutic process may help reduce distress, provide means for a healthy outlet/support, increase your ability to cope with stressors and/or past difficult events, improve ability to set healthy boundaries, enhance overall communication style, etc. Participating in therapy can lead to greater awareness of oneself, goals, and values as well.
 This can contribute to an overall improved quality of life.

 In working to achieve therapeutic benefits, clients must take action to achieve desired results.
 Although change is inevitable, it can be uncomfortable at times.
-Resolving difficult past/present events and/or making changes in relationship patterns may arouse unexpected emotional reactions.
+Working through difficult past/present events or making changes in relationship patterns may arouse unexpected emotional reactions.
 Seeking to resolve problems can similarly lead to discomfort, as well as relational changes that may not be originally intended.
 You and your therapist can work collaboratively toward a desirable outcome.
-Please note, there can be no guarantees made regarding the ultimate outcome of therapy.
+Please note, there can be no guarantees made regarding the ultimate outcome of therapy at any point.

-Please keep in mind that in the event that your therapist has to breach confidentiality, the therapist will do their best in sharing only necessary and relevant information.
+Your therapist must meet certain legal requirements of confidentiality imposed by Health Insurance Portability Accountability Act (HIPAA).
+Please keep in mind that your therapist is a mandated reporter.
+In the event that your therapist has to breach confidentiality, the therapist will do their best in sharing only necessary and relevant information.

 Anything said in therapy is confidential and may not be revealed to a third party without your written authorization.
 However, here are some examples of the items that your therapist is mandated to report without notice to you:

-*There are some limitations to confidentiality when it comes to means of communication such as email or other forms of online communication.
+*There are some limitations to confidentiality when it comes to means of communication such as email or other forms of online communication as well.

-In order for clients to reach their therapeutic goals, it is essential that they attend sessions regularly and complete tasks assigned to them between sessions.
-Therapy is not a quick fix.
-If after a few months of attending therapy without any positive outcomes reported by client or observed by therapist, medication evaluation may be recommended in combination with therapy.
-This should be a healthy discussion between you and the therapist.
-Should you decide to get a medication evaluation, the therapist can assist you in finding a physician.
+To help clients in reaching their therapeutic goals, it is essential that they attend therapy regularly and complete tasks assigned to them between sessions.
+Therapy is not a quick fix, so its important to discuss realistic expectations with your therapist.
 During the therapy process, we identify goals, review progress, and modify the treatment plan as needed.
-This is a collaborative process, and therefore open communication between you and your therapist is strongly encouraged.
+This is a collaborative process, and therefore open communication and a good working relationship with your therapist is essential.
+Therapy can be a helpful tool, but positive outcomes can not be guaranteed by your therapist.

 Hopestone Counseling, PLLC is committed to protecting your privacy.
-The Practice is required by federal law to maintain the privacy of Protected Health Information (“PHI”), which is information that identifies or could be used to identify you.
-The Practice is required to provide you with this Notice of Privacy Practices (included in your intake forms), which explains the Practice's legal duties and privacy practices and your rights regarding PHI that we collect and maintain.
+The practice is required by federal law to maintain the privacy of Protected Health Information (“PHI”), which is information that identifies or could be used to identify you.
+The practice is required to provide you with the Notice of Privacy Practices (included in your intake forms), which explains the practice's legal duties, privacy practices, and your rights regarding PHI that we collect and maintain.

 Possible Benefits